LT New LOGO

 Like the plays category but with musicals!
 Among the men, Philip Quast has won the prize thrice (Sunday in the Park with George, The Fix, South Pacific).
 James Lomas, George Maguire and Liam Mower memorably shared the award for Billy Elliot.
 Denis Quilley, Alun Armstrong, and Michael Ball all won for the title role in Sweeney Todd in 1980, 1994, and 2013 respectively.

-As for the ladies, Imelda Staunton holds the record with three wins (Into the Woods, Sweeney Todd, and Gypsy).
+As for the ladies, Imelda Staunton holds the record with four wins (Into the Woods, Sweeney Todd, Gypsy and last year's Hello, Dolly!).
 Sophie Thompson has also won for Into the Woods and Julia McKenzie for Sweeney Todd.
 Martine McCutcheon and her successor Joanna Riding both won for Trevor Nunn's production of My Fair Lady (replacements used to be eligible for nominations) and Julia McKenzie and Jane Krakowski have both won for Miss Adelaide in Guys and Dolls, over two decades apart.

 And, of course, the four Matildas – Cleo Demetriou, Kerry Ingram, Sophia Kiely, and Eleanor Worthington Cox – were top of the class in 2012.